 Figure 8.36: Adding a dynamic field to chart titles

-Alternatively, you can directly type the field name in as long as you include the wrappers (<select year>) before and after the field name.
-Note that the (<select year>) added in the title is not the name of the crosstab.
+Alternatively, you can directly type the field name in as long as you include the wrappers (< year>) select added in the title is not the name of the crosstab.
 It is a similarly-named custom date field that was added to the source data.
 Refer to the “creating customized date fields” section of the post “building your first visualization” for more.

 The custom date is being used in the dashboard to override tableau’s default behavior, which gives users the ability to display tableau’s default date hierarchy (year, quarter, month, etc.), due to the space limitations imposed for this dashboard, it is desirable to limit the display of dates in the select year crosstab to show only year.